Joint Distribution of Discrete and Continuous Random Variables

 However, there is an important exception, discussed in the next section.

-When X and Y are independent, then the joint cdf is equal to the product of the marginals: [eq28]
+When and are independent, then the joint cdf is equal to the product of the marginals:

 See the lecture on independent random variables for a proof, a discussion and some examples.